counternote/counternote/spec.md

       -v  -42
     ————————————

-`da/hup` ˌdɑ.huˈjɑ˞p is a whole step and a quarter bend to D half-sharp. `dap` dɑˈjɑ˞p is a C half-sharp.
+`la/hup` ˌdɑ.huˈjɑ˞p is a whole step and a quarter bend to D half-sharp. `lap` dɑˈjɑ˞p is a C half-sharp.

 Like with [weaves][weave], there are rules for consecutive vowels, so [blends][blend] get a [j] to break up the vowels while [moods][mood] and [rubs][rub] get a [w].